 Speaker cables: do they make a difference?

-(Myths and pseudo-scientific theories about speaker cables from a scientific viewpoint)
+(Myths and pseudo-scientific theories about speaker cables from a rational viewpoint)

 - Myths and pseudo-scientific theories about speaker cables.